+Note: The average hourly rate applied was $42 an hour for both the baseline and the final rule.
+That rate is based on the fact that reviews are completed by GS 11-12 State Loan Specialists.

 This represents over a 55 percent decrease in total costs.
 While the main reason for the decrease is related to the review of 43 percent fewer applications which is due to the reduced funding, the Agency will also save over $800,000 attributable to the reduce costs associated with RES and EEI grant applications review, with the largest decrease associated with applications for projects with total project costs of $80,000 or less.
-Specifically, the Agency estimates that it would take approximately fewer hours under the final rule to review and process RES/EEI grant applications than under the interim rule.rule This reduction is achieved by requiring fewer hours per application on grant applications for projects with total project costs of $80,000 or less and fewer hours grant applications with total project cost between $80,000 and $200,000.
+Specifically, the Agency estimates that it would take approximately 83,782 fewer hours under the final rule to review and process RES/EEI grant applications than under the baseline program.
+This reduction is achieved by requiring 10 fewer hours per application on grant applications for projects with total project costs of $80,000 or less and 5 fewer hours grant applications with total project cost between $80,000 and $200,000.
 These reductions are attributed to the reduced amount of information requested.

 An example is the Agency reduced the amount of information requested in a technical report for the smaller projects to the critical information needed to determine technical merit.
-Under the current interim rulerulerulerulerule the Agency, or contractor, reviews and scores all 10 sections of the technical report.
-The scoring, or technical merit determination, required the reviewer to assign a quantitative value to each section from no significant weaknesses and exceeds the requirements to having serious deficiencies, internal inconsistencies, or is missing information.
-The revised technical report havehavehavehaveve 4 sections and technical merit determination is either a pass, information is presented and is consistent,,,,, or fail,information is missing or inconsistent.
+Under the baseline program the Agency, or contractor, reviews and scores all 10 sections of the technical report.
+The scoring, or technical merit determination, required the reviewer to assign a quantitative value to each section from no significant weaknesses, and exceeds the requirements to having serious deficiencies, internal inconsistencies, or is missing information.
+The revised technical report has 4 sections and technical merit determination is either a pass, with information is presented and consistent; or fails, with information missing or inconsistent.

-F. Summary of Cost Savings
+Summary of Cost Savings

-Table 6 summarizes the cost changes per type of RES/EEI application.
+Table 8 summarizes the cost changes per type of RES/EEI application.